denisfoulon/DRS-Simulator/README.md

 VMware vSphere already provides Distributed Resource Scheduler (DRS).

-The goal of this project is therefore **not to replace VMware DRS**, but to explore what a custom scheduling engine can provide when the decision process needs to be:
+The goal of this project is **not to replace VMware DRS**, but to explore what a custom scheduling engine can provide when the decision process needs to be explicit, configurable, observable and operationally controlled.

-* explicit and understandable;
-* configurable;
-* observable;
-* constrained by custom operational policies;
-* predictable during maintenance operations;
-* independently tunable according to the infrastructure's resource profile.

-The project has been tested against a real multi-host vSphere environment and is designed to operate continuously as a long-running infrastructure automation process.

 ---